-Brussel sprouts are small, leafy green buds resembling like miniature cabbages in appearance.
+Brussel sprouts are tiny, leafy green buds resembling like miniature cabbages in appearance.
 They nonetheless are exceptionally rich sources of protein, dietary fiber, vitamins, minerals, and antioxidants.
-In fact, a renewed interest among the scientific community is emerging about health benefits of brussels-sprouts have to offer.
+In fact, a renewed interest is emerging among the scientific community about health benefits of brussels-sprouts have to offer.

 |Brussel sprouts.
 Close-up view.
 Note that brussels heads resembling miniature cabbages.||Sprouts growing all along the stalk.|

 Brussels sprouts are winter crops flourishing well under cool weather and light frosting conditions.
 The well-grown plant reaches about 90 cm in height.
 The sprouts develop all along the stalk, starting from the base and moving upward.
 Each sprout, in general, features similarity in appearance and structure to cabbage, but only minuscule in size, measuring about 1-1.5 inches in diameter.

 Structurally, each sprout head consists of clusters of thick leaves superimposed in dense layers, giving it a round or globular shape as in cabbages.

 Farmers trim the tip end of the stalk as soon as sprouts at the bottom end of the stalk begin to develop to get uniform-sized sprouts.
 The developing buds are protected from direct sunlight since exposure to hot weather would lead to loose, less-compact buds.
 Brussel Sprouts are one of the most popular vegetables in the United States and Mediterranean Europe.

 Brussel sprouts are one of the low-glycemic nutritious vegetables that should be considered in weight reduction programs.
 100 grams of sprouts provide just 45 calories.
 Nonetheless, they carry 3.38 g of protein, 3.80 g of dietary fiber (10% of RDA), and zero cholesterol.